particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 If you are done using this tutorial, you can clean up the things that were created during this tutorial.

-{{> webhook-demo-cleanup }}
+{{> webhook-demo-cleanup webhook="1"}}

-Don't forget to turn off your device or flash different firmware (or Tinker) to it so it doesn't continue to publish events and use data operations.
+You should flash Tinker using the option above or turn the device off after completing the tutorial so it doesn't continue to publish events, which will consume data operations even if you're not actively using the tutorial.